schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Underdog

-A gold-plated childcare worker weighs a resurgence at a auditorium.
+A gold-plated childcare worker weighs a resurgence at an auditorium.

 ## Unreliable Inaccuracy